manishmanu/FaceMorphing/README.md

 ​																	Figure 6.
 A face morphing video.

-This face morphing is built based on the article and code reference provided at [FaceMorphing](https://www.learnopencv.com/face-morph-using-opencv-cpp-python/).
+This face morphing is built based on the article [FaceMorphing](https://www.learnopencv.com/face-morph-using-opencv-cpp-python/).
 This is a CMake project.